HPS Equity & Diversity Commitment

 - Future Educators Signing Day: Holyoke High School seniors sign letters of intent committing to attend the college or university of their choice to pursue a degree in the field of education.
 The ceremony serves as a means to celebrate and recognize the hard work and commitment of seniors who are on the path to become future educators, and encourage and inspire others in the community who may be interested in this career pathway.
 These students are guaranteed a practicum at HPS with a commitment to advanced placement in the district’s compensation system.

-Kelly A. Curran, Manager of Recruitment
+Kelly A. Curran, Human Resources Manager

 Phone: 413-512-5336 or 413-534-2000 ext.
 1503